WIOA Career Pathways Programs

 Career Pathways Brochures

-Career pathways brochures are a great way to engage job seekers in the initial steps of their career research.
+Career pathways info sheets are a great way to engage job seekers in the initial steps of their career research.
 They are the culmination of the workforce community’s collaboration.
 They take the information gained from employers and educators and present it in a way to help job seekers follow the path and fulfill the requirements leading to an attainable career.
 Information in the brochures includes:

 - Number of job openings